GodderE2D/vipin/src/data/blog/mrrobotctf.md

 - And we are in!
 Lets exploit it.

-- I started by using the same reverse shell script I used in [RootMe](https://www.vipinb.xyz/blog/rootme#obtaining-the-user-flag) and editing a random theme file with the php code and I got user access!
+- I started by using the same reverse shell PHP script I used in [RootMe](https://www.vipinb.xyz/blog/rootme#obtaining-the-user-flag) and editing the 404 theme file with the php code and I got user access!

 ```bash:Terminal
 daemon@linux:/$ python -c 'import pty; pty.spawn("/bin/bash")'